Information for refugees who wish to study in Germany

 Information for refugees who want to study in North Rhine-Westphalia

-Saxon State Ministry for Science and the Arts
+Thuringian Ministry for Commerce, Science and Digital Society

 Funding